 Shotokan Karate Belt Order

 Shotokan Karate follows a dedicated belt system to rank a student.
-The karate belt system uses a variety of coloured belts to determine an individual’s skill level.
-With each passing level, the colour of the belt gets darker.
+The karate belt system uses a variety of colored belts to determine an individual’s skill level.
+With each passing level, the color of the belt gets darker.
 Many also believe in the theory of the white belt becoming dirty over time and turning black, representing a black belt, the best rank.